HOW BAST CAN SERVE YOU

 - and more…

 It doesn’t end there.
-After you have finished the course you will be able to continue connecting with BAST trainers and other BAST Graduates via the Facebook Group, receive regular educational newsletters, and join us for monthly webinars to ensure you continue your professional development and knowledge.
+After you have finished the course you will be able to continue connecting with BAST trainers and other BAST Graduates via the membership, join us for monthly Troubleshooting Clinics, and continue your continue your professional development with our 50+ educational webinars to ensure you continue your professional development and knowledge.